MordantWastrel/cf_swarm/part4-ourFirstVM/chapter2.md

 > #### Aside: User Data and Cloud-Init
 >
 > The "User data" option is a very powerful tool that enables you to provide some basic scripting using YAML to create users, assign permissions, add SSH keys, and perform other "first boot" tasks.
-We'll be using a simpler mechanism to achieve the same result, which is a snapshot of our "basic template instance," but Cloud-init is much more flexible and lightweight.
+We'll be using a simpler mechanism to achieve the same result, which is a snapshot of our "basic template instance" after we've configured it, but Cloud-init is much more flexible and lightweight.
 It's beyond the scope of this guide, but the more your basic server configuration changes \(like users coming and going\), the sooner you'll want a proper initialization like cloud-init.
+>
+> Further Reading: DigitalOcean has [an introductory guide to cloud-config scripting.](https://www.digitalocean.com/community/tutorials/an-introduction-to-cloud-config-scripting)

 ### \(Optional\) Add SSH Keys